 Which travel guide Scotland

-Which one Travel Guides Scotland is suitable for our trip?
-We are asking ourselves this question at the moment.
-This is our first time traveling to Scotland.
-We will look at Inverness and Loch Ness.
-It will be a flying visit, not a trip that takes you across the entire country.
-We use the time beforehand to find out about the country, its sights and its people.
-Of course, we consult information from the Internet.
 We also research travel blogs.
-And we ask the local tourist information office.
+And we ask the local tourist information offices.
 Nevertheless, we still use the good old travel guides.
 They are practical.
-They even help in regions without internet access.
+They can even help in regions without internet access.
 They provide brief and concise information about the country and its people.
-Give tips for staying overnight.
-Recommend where to eat well.
-They also contain helpful information at a glance that is useful on the go.
+They give tips on where to stay overnight.
+They recommend where to eat well.
+They also contain helpful information at a glance that is useful when you are on the move.

 Which Scotland travel guide suits our trip?